juanclopgar97/python_sharp/README.md

     self._name_changed -= value
 ```

-This is done with the intention of clarify what is the event expecting from its subscribers signature.
+This is done with the intention of clarifying what is the event expecting from its subscribers signature.

 The omission of this event annotation convention do not affect how the code works, however, it could lead to problems of readability, clarity, maintenance and scalability.
 For these reasons **ALWAYS** place the event annotations, this is the only way for the event to communicate what is he expecting from its subscribers.